quangvu0702/llm-wiki-for-code/LLM_WIKI_FOR_CODE.md

 >
 > Adapted for a single goal: give a coding agent **persistent memory of one codebase** — so it stops re-reading the same files on every session.
 >
 > **How to use this file:** Copy it into your repo.
 Ask your coding agent (Cursor, Claude Code, Codex, etc.): *"Implement this."* The agent will read your codebase and the last ~60 merged PRs, then bootstrap the wiki (Job Story JS-1).
+The complete `.cursor/skills/wiki-memory/SKILL.md` is included in Deliverable 1 — copy it directly for Cursor setups.

 ---